ucsd-psych201a/alsulami2023/README.md

 ## Project Overview

-This project takes inspiration from the open science movement and consequently attempts to reproduce the results from the 2023 paper, [Enhancement of E-Learning Student’s Performance Based on Ensemble Techniques](https://www.researchgate.net/publication/369489648_Enhancement_of_E-Learning_Student's_Performance_Based_on_Ensemble_Techniques) by Abdulkream A. Alsulami, Abdullah S. AL-Malaise AL-Ghamdi, & Mahmoud Ragab (2023, Electronics), which can also be found in the original_paper folder.
+This project takes inspiration from the open science movement and consequently attempts to reproduce the results from the 2023 paper, [Enhancement of E-Learning Student’s Performance Based on Ensemble Techniques](https://www.researchgate.net/publication/369489648_Enhancement_of_E-Learning_Student's_Performance_Based_on_Ensemble_Techniques) by Abdulkream A. Alsulami, Abdullah S. AL-Malaise AL-Ghamdi, & Mahmoud Ragab (2023, Electronics), which can also be found in the `original_paper` folder.

+Aluslami et al. ran 15 experiments with WEKA software, testing traditional data mining/machine learning classifiers separately, and with ensemble methods to examine which models were the best predictors of student performance.
+They concluded that boosting with decision trees yielded the highest accuracy out of all the experiments.
+I aimed to reproduce their findings in this project, using Python's skit-learn package.

 ## Installation and Setup